SozonovAA/special-umbrella/README.md

 # special-umbrella
 # Template repo for create C++ application.

-After coping of this repo you need to reinit your gir repo.
+After copying of this repo you need to reinit your git repo.
 You can do it on Linux just using git_reinit.sh file:
 ```
 ./git_reinit.sh